 - Apply To At Least 3 Internships: Preferably one (if not all) will be out of Nanjing.

 The Type of Internship To Find

 My internship opportunity was undeniably great.
 It was a social work related NGO in Shenzhen.
 I had opportunities to participate in the 2015 Social Work Fair at the same expo where CES takes place.
-Additionally, there were lots of opportunities to drop into workshops they hold on a weekly basis.
-(I lived 5 mins running distance from my internship)
+Additionally, there were lots of opportunities to drop into workshops they held on a weekly basis.
+(I lived 5 mins running distance from my internship.)

 - Culture Shock: Being in an environment that contrasts your culture back in the states is difficult.
 Even as an ABC (American Born Chinese), the culture shock was real and difficult.
 Admittedly, it was easier for me to adapt because I prepared for it by creating my own immersion type scenario before heading to China.
 What I did was participate in a Chinese speaking fellowship and service at my church.